-Modern network-based viruses are acting as a team – trojan virus, ransomware and Mimikatz.
+Modern network-based viruses act as a team – trojan virus, ransomware, and Mimikatz.
 Ransomware acts as a moneymaker, and the reason for such a role is easy to understand.
-It is impossible to do business when all data on the computers in your company, including reports, invoices, waybills, and a lot of essential documents are encrypted.
-But it was hard to infect all computers in the network simultaneously because the majority of them are using the passwords.
-To remove such an obstacle, ransomware developers decided to use hack tools to collect the passwords.
-Mimikatz is one of the most popular hack tools that are used by malware creators to wipe out the security shield.
+It is impossible to do business when all data on the computers in your company, including reports, invoices, waybills, and many essential documents, are encrypted.
+But it was hard to infect all computers in the network simultaneously because most were using passwords.
+To remove such an obstacle, ransomware developers decided to use hack tools to collect passwords.
+Mimikatz is one of the most popular hack tools that malware creators use to wipe out the security shield.
 In this article, you will see the explanation of Windows vulnerabilities, as well as Mimikatz usage together with trojan viruses and ransomware.

 About Windows password managing system

 You can hear the opinion that Windows does not keep the password in the raw format (i.e., without any encryption, like plain text).
 Such a delusion is spread evenly through the system administrators and experienced Windows users.
 And from the one side, they are right – you will likely never see the “raw” password in any logs, in any files.
 But the HTTP Digest Authentication system, which is used in Windows 10, requires not only the hash of the password, like the original HTTP Digest Authentication but also the exact password.

 The password and its hash are kept encrypted in the memory of the LSASS.exe process, which launches together with the system and belongs to low-level processes that are responsible for basic system functions execution.
 At the moment when you are authorizing into your Windows account, the hash and password are extracted from the LSASS.exe memory, then decrypted and compared with the password you inputted.
 When both hash and password are fitting, the system allows you to log in.
 When the authentication is done, the mentioned credentials get encrypted back, and left in the memory of the LSASS process until they are needed again.